nazunalika/linux-guide-and-hints/docs/el/freeipa.md

 ## Legacy Client Setup

-This applies to Solaris, Omnios, others based on Illumos.
+This applies to Solaris, OpenIndiana, others based on Illumos.

 ### Solaris 10